juhasev/sample-ninja-help/segments.md

 Use the search box to quickly filter out segments created by your or your entire team.

-If you like you can sort the segment by last modified simply clicking on the colum header.
+> You can sort table items by clicking on the column headers

-> If you want this segment to be also published as filter turn the filter option on.

-> When used in the filter context the business rules are no longer automatically applied!